rzmearns/spherapy/CONTRIBUTING.md

   - The TLE files which resulted in the bug
   - The timespan settings

-- Any changes to actual code, including documentation, should be submitted as a merge request on Github.
+- Any changes to actual code, including documentation, should be submitted as a pull request on Github.
-  - Please make sure to submit merge requests using a new branch following the [Branch Naming Convention](#branch-naming-convention).
-Don’t be afraid to create a merge request as soon as the branch is created.
+  - Please make sure to submit pull requests using a new branch following the [Branch Naming Convention](#branch-naming-convention).
+Don’t be afraid to create a pull request as soon as the branch is created.
 It can be always be updated later.
 Creating them early gives maintainers a chance to provide an early review of your code if that’s something you’re looking for.
 See below for more information on writing documentation and checking your changes.
   - Make sure you understand the overall architecture of spherapy before adding features.

 - No matter how you contribute, spherapy maintainers will try their best to read, research, and respond to your query as soon as possible.
 For code changes, automated checks and tests will run on Github to provide an initial “review” of your changes.